lucmans/digistring/readme.md

 # TODO
 Sleep till frame might be ready to read.
 Generic data passing structure from estimator to graphics.
+Test new argument parsing method (test all flags).

 # BUGS